 Read More: Best Superhero Movies of All Time

 24. Life (2017)

-Hate me as much as you want to, but in my humble opinion, ‘Life’ is one of the most fitting tributes to the all-time Ridley Scott’s classic ‘Alien (1979)’ which took the whole world by storm.
+Hate me as much as you want to, but in my humble opinion, ‘Life’ is one of the most fitting tributes to the Ridley Scott classic ‘Alien (1979)’ which took the whole world by storm.
 The entire movie is either filmed inside the International Space Station or outside it and begins with an unmanned space probe bringing samples of extraterrestrial life from the planet Mars.
 Exobiologist takes his first stab at the lab culture which consists of dormant organisms – one of which grows into a multicellular organism capable of changing its behaviour based on the stimulus.
 The crew names it Calvin.
-Soon, Calvin grows exorbitantly by feasting on a mouse, followed by one of the crew member’s organs and becomes a looming menace in the middle of nowhere.
-The ending of the movie with a dramatic twist, as the space pod enters the Earth’s atmosphere, with give you the jitters.
+Soon, Calvin grows exorbitantly by feasting on a mouse, followed by one of the crew members’ organs and becomes a looming menace in the middle of nowhere.
+The movie ends with a dramatic twist, as the space pod enters the Earth’s atmosphere.
 ‘Life’ is what one may call “space horror” and the invincible alien is good enough to creep you out.

 Read More: Best Action Movies of All Time